The Castro Coffee Story

 When trying to compel others to support an unlikely idea, some writers will employ any method seeking to capture the audience within their story.
 Stories with romance, danger, secrets, and spies are likely to generate some interest and supporters despite the unverifiable nature of such claims.
 Only the greatest of fiction writers can envelop the reader in a wholly different realm of their invention, they seek to remove the boundaries of reality and myth.
 Unfortunately, some claiming to write non-fiction accounts of history also use these fictional details to improve their own less exciting actual lives.

 History offers endless mysterious and intriguing events that a creative writer might attempt to insert themselves within a notable event.
-Notable portions of history attract myth makers and they desire attention, profit, and notoriety to manipulate the public.
-Such can be observed with the former Oprah's Book Club author James Frey in his debunked biography "A Million Little Pieces."
-No one was able to prevent that fiction offered as truth from manipulating an international audience.
-Unfortunately, some will seek to gain from wholly unproven and sometimes completely unreliable stories.
-Thus, we should not believe any story without substantial and verifiable evidence.
-Popularity does not assure the credibility or accuracy of a claim.
+Notable portions of history attract mythmakers and the desire attention, profit, and notoriety to manipulate the public.
+Such can be observed with former Oprah's Book Club author James Frey in his debunked biography "A Million Little Pieces."
+No one was able to prevent that fiction offered as truth from manipulating an international audience and unfortunately some will seek to gain from wholly unproven and sometimes completely unreliable stories.
+Thus, we should not believe any story without substantial and verifiable evidence and popularity does not assure the credibility or accuracy of a claim.

-There is no shortage of public and official myths surrounding the assassination of President John F. Kennedy.
-Sensational rumors and unlikely stories emerge regularly without any facts.
+There is no shortage of public and official myths surrounding the assassination of President John F. Kennedy because the case attracts sensational rumors and unlikely stories emerge regularly.
 Whether the unlikely story is the Single Bullet Theory or those claiming a small army of snipers were in Dealey Plaza, neither is compelling based upon the facts and evidentiary flaws within each claim.
 We should not settle for answers without reasonable explanations, no one's word is good enough; no endorsement can replace demonstrable facts.
 So I offer perhaps among the most brazen of myths for inspection to compare it to credible evidence.

 Baker's further alleges that she, Dr. Edward William Alton Ochsner, Lee Harvey Oswald, David Ferrie, and Dr. Mary Sherman were all involved in Central Intelligence Agency plot to kill Fidel Castro.
 Indeed such plots were underway in official circles, yet she claims that without proper training, lacking the education, and without verifiable connections to officials, she and some others who were similarly unqualified created a cancer weapon.
 A weapon that no contemporary science verifies existing; it is just seemingly another in the many improbable tales of Judyth Baker.
 Some have and still believe this unfortunate science fiction; however, evidence contends nearly all of Baker's assertions.